MimeThaClown/Heist-of-Cinders/Party/Amara/Story.md

 The youngest daughter of the noble Family the Silverthorns.
 A prestigious elven family known for birthing strong knights.
-At some
+At some point in her past she was entrusted with the care of Emeric Archambeau.
+This responsibility left emotional marks, protectiveness